IPA - Image Processing Algorithms

 images and optional parameter hash.
 Each function has its own

 set of parameters.
-If error occurs, the functions call die
+If error occurs, the functions call die,

-so it is advisable to use eval
+so it is advisable to use eval blocks around the calls.

 A code that produces a binary thresholded image out of a 8-bit grayscale image is exemplified: